-Instructional Leader: Ann Marie PalmerEmail: email@example.comThe English Language Learner (ELL) Department at Cesar Chavez High School strives to provide a premier education for English language learners.
-The ELL program follows the state four hour model for time allocations for different proficiency levels of ELL students.
+Instructional Leader: Ann Marie PalmerEmail: email@example.comThe English as a Second Language (ESL) Department at Cesar Chavez High School strives to provide a premier education for English language learners.
+The ESL program follows the state four hour model for time allocations for different proficiency levels of ESL students.
 Each proficiency level (Pre-Emergent/Emergent, Basic, Intermediate 1-2 and Intermediate 3-4) follows the AZ State ELD (English Language Development) standards in instruction.ELD InstructionELD instruction is distinguished from other types of instruction in that the content of ELD emphasizes the English Language itself.
 It focuses on phonology (the sound system of a language), morphology (the internal structure and forms of words), syntax (English word order rules), lexicon (vocabulary), and semantics (how to use English in different situations and contexts).
 While ELD is connected to English language arts instruction, it is foundational for English language acquisition work, since listening, speaking, reading, and writing tasks conducted in English are considerably more difficult in the absence of knowledge about how English operates.
-Reading and writing, aligned to the Arizona K-12 English Language Learner Proficiency Standards, are also considered content in ELL Classrooms.
+Reading and writing, aligned to the Arizona K-12 English Language Learner Proficiency Standards, are also considered content in ESL Classrooms.

-Each student who qualifies for the ELL program placement receives four hours of daily English language development instruction.
+Each student who qualifies for the ESL program placement receives four hours of daily English language development instruction.
 This instruction is divided into four discrete courses.

 · Students at the Pre-Emergent and Emergent AZELLA levels receive daily a one hour Conversational English and Academic Vocabulary, a one hour English Reading (System 44), and 2 hours English Writing and Grammar.